Looking for a pediatrician for your newborn? Here are 15 interview questions for pediatricians you need to ask at a meet and greet.

 3. What happens if you’re not available?

-Find out her contingency plans if she’s not available, whether to discharge your baby at birth or even for regular appointments.
+What are her contingency plans if she’s not available, whether to discharge your baby at birth or even for regular appointments?

 4. Is there another pediatrician to cover for you?

-Many doctors partner with others to cover should they be unavailable, whether for appointments or sick visits.
+Many physicians are part of a group practice with others to cover should they be unavailable, whether for a typical check-up or sick appointments.
 Is there another pediatrician she can rely on if she’s not available?

 5. What hospital are you affiliated with?